 Big box shopping in Guelph

 Guelph has a wide range of big box shopping, from Best Buy to Costco Guelph to H&M Canada.
-In recent years Guelph had other larger stores arrive.
+In recent years Guelph has had other larger stores arrive.
 This includes such as Sport Chek Canada, Old Navy Canada.
 In prior years, many Guelphites had to leave town to access these amenities, but most are in town.
 Those looking for a Lululemon, Gap, Ikea or other more niche stores may need to leave town still.

-Small independent business
+Small independent businesses

 Downtown Guelph has excellent variety and shopping with a number of Guelph’s small businesses.
 As a result, shopping in downtown Guelph is like shopping of days gone by.
 Individual independent stores offering a wide variety of goods and services.